 Ellen R. Boucher (Section 01)

-Not open to first-year students.
-Limited to 18 students.
-Spring semester.
+Limited to 40 students.
+Fall semester.
 Professor Boucher.